 The original fix for this has been reverted from 2.7.x because it depended on a commit that changed the behavior of puppet agent lockfiles.
 This could possibly be re-implemented w/o that commit, need feedback on whether or not that is something we want to try to squeeze into 2.7.12.

-#7 Updated by Matthaus Owens almost 4 years ago
+#7 Updated by Matthaus Owens about 4 years ago

 - Status changed from Needs Decision to Accepted